photography-mismasphotography-mismasphotography-mismasphotography-mismas

 Journey to the unknown

-From dry and unforgettable Turkey I soon entered a completely deferent story.
-Green wetlands of Georgia.
+After the arid and unforgettable experience in Turkey, I soon entered a completely different environment—the lush wetlands of Georgia.

-Unpaved and bumpy routes took me days before I reached the northwestern Georgia along the southern slopes of Greater Caucasus mountains.
+It took me days to reach northwestern Georgia, along the southern slopes of the Greater Caucasus mountains, after navigating unpaved and bumpy routes.

 My butt hurt while driving all day long for a relatively short mileage, but I was very pleased to see what my 4×4 is capable of.

-snow-covered mountains, blooming flowers and rivers where you could easily set the campground,
+Snow-covered mountains, blooming flowers, and rivers where you could easily set up a campground,

-made me feel I have arrived to the lands of Shire, only the hobbits were missing.
+It made me feel like I had arrived in the lands of the Shire, and only the hobbits were missing.

 (Shire: The lord of the rings- J. R. R. Tolkien)

-Come to think about it… Were they really?
+You know, now that I think about it… were they really?

 The scenery was simply spectacular.

-I spent quite some time in the capital city Tbilisi.
-Nights were similar compering to Istanbul aldo nothing unusual.
+I spent quite some time in the capital city of Tbilisi.
+The nights were similar to those in Istanbul, and there was also nothing unusual.

 All the cities are similar when you sleep in the car.
 Disturbing and loud.

-To avoid the heavy duty night life I have decided to rather drive 20km north of Tbilisi and spent a few nights in a former capital city Mtskheta.
+To avoid the heavy-duty nightlife, I decided to drive 20km north of Tbilisi and spend a few nights in the former capital city, Mtskheta.

-Mtskheta is home to the Chamber of Wine or Gvinis Palata and is placed under UNESCO protection.
+Mtskheta is home to the Chamber of Wine, or Gvinis Palata, and is protected under UNESCO.

 Nights in this small city were much more suitable for my lifestyle.
-It felt as the time would ran backwards.
+It felt as if time would run backwards.

-I had to stay close to Tbilisi city because I have decided to make a Russian visa here.
-A story and a half my friends aldo I wouldn’t recommend this adventure to anyone.
-Try to make your visas in you home country would be my best advice.
+I had to stay close to Tbilisi city because I decided to get a Russian visa here.
+A story and a half, my friends, also.
+I wouldn’t recommend this adventure to anyone.
+My best advice would be to try to get your visas in your home country.

-French embassy was easy to find but searching for a Russian was a chapter of it’s one.
-It was so clearly pointed on the map but nowhere to be found.
-I did found it eventually in the next few days and it looked nothing like an embassy.
+The French embassy was easy to find, but searching for a Russian embassy was a chapter of its own.
+It was pointed out on the map, but nowhere to be seen.
+I eventually found it in the next few days, and it looked nothing like an embassy.

-Behind the endless line of people there they were standing… trailers from the 60is- so called Russian embassy.
+Behind the endless line of people, they were standing… trailers from the 60s- so-called Russian embassy.

 photo:Troy Ziel